-Depending upon the vehicle you own will determine the most suitable trolley jack.
-For sports or lowered cars, the low profile trolley jack is highly advised as they won’t catch the sill of the car and are generally far easier to use.
-For standard vehicles, the heavy duty alternatives are more than ideal and often much cheaper too.
+Depending upon the vehicle you own will determine the most suitable trolley jack for you.
+For example, most sports or lowered cars will require a low-profile trolley jack because they won’t catch the sill of the car and are generally far easier to use.
+However, for standard vehicles, the heavy-duty alternatives are more than ideal and often much cheaper too.

-Below is a list of the best trolley jacks that are easy to use, robust and available in heavy duty or low profile designs.
+Below is a list of the best trolley jacks that are easy to use and available in heavy-duty or low-profile designs.

 The Best Trolley Jack

 1. Best Overall: Sealey 2001LEHV Low Profile Jack

 Sealey is a highly reputable tools brand in the UK and they produce a range of trolley jacks.
 This 2001LEHV model in particular is one of the brand’s most rated and it’s a low-profile trolley jack with a clearance height of just 74 mm, which makes it suitable for most sport or custom cars.